-While you may want to explore various on-campus groups and activities based on your interests and demographics such as gender identity, ethnicity, religion, first-generation college student, etc., you are encouraged to acknowledge your identity as a veteran when you enter higher education.
+While you may want to explore various on-campus groups and activities based on your interests and demographics, you are encouraged to acknowledge your veteran status when you enter higher education.
 How well the institution is able to provide support for veterans is another factor for consideration.